-Text4baby is an education campaign of the National Healthy Mothers, Healthy Babies (HMHB) Coalition with more than 700 partners.
+Text4baby is an education campaign of the National Healthy Mothers, Healthy Babies (HMHB) Coalition with more than 1,000 partners.
 The campaign helps pregnant women and new moms increase their knowledge about caring for their health and giving the best possible start in life to their babies.
 Text4baby supports moms by providing accurate, text-length health information and resources in a format that is personal and timely, using a channel they know and use.
-Pregnant women and new mothers who text "BABY" (or "BEBE" for Spanish) to 511411 receive weekly text messages (timed to their due date or their baby's birth date) throughout pregnancy and until the baby's first birthday.
+Pregnant women and new mothers who text "BABY" (or "BEBE" in Spanish) to 511411 receive weekly text messages (timed to their due date or their baby's birth date) throughout pregnancy and until the baby's first birthday.
 The text messages provide information on a variety of topics that are critical to maternal and child health, including developmental milestones, immunization, nutrition, mental health, safety, and more.
 Text4baby messages also connect women to resources and national hotlines.
+Recently, text4baby added a smart-phone application as an additional way for participants to access key information beyond the character limit of text messages.
+The free application offers additional content and interactive features that enhance the overall text4baby experience.

-APDH is the state lead outreach agency for text4baby in Alabama.
+ADPH is the lead, outreach state agency for text4baby in Alabama.
 As an outreach partner, ADPH spreads the word about text4baby in many different ways and encourages women to sign up for the service.
-ADPH collaborates with agencies and organizations within the state to promote enrolment into the program.
+ADPH collaborates with agencies and organizations within the state to promote enrollment into the program.
 Promotional materials to raise awareness of the campaign are provided by HMHB.
-As of September 30, 2013, approximately 13,656 individuals in Alabama were enrolled in text4baby.
-More than 2,756 promotional materials have been distributed within the state.
+As of October 25, 2014, approximately 16,311 individuals in Alabama were enrolled in text4baby.
+More than 2,753 promotional materials have been distributed within the state.